chrisxfire/chrisxfire.github.io/content/notes/_net/testing/unit-testing/unit-testing-with-mstest.md

 public void TestMethod(params int[] values) {}
 ```

-## Attributes for Initialization and Cleanup
+## attributes for initialization and cleanup
 Unless otherwise noted, all methods marked with these attributes:
 - Must be `static void` or `static Task` or `static async Task`
 - Can appear only once